indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_1.md

 # Generic Installation and Configuration Guide

-This chapter provides information on how to enable the and use the INDIGO DataCloud software repositories.
+This chapter provides information on how to enable and use the INDIGO DataCloud software repositories.

 ## Installing the Operating Systems and Cloud Cloud Management Frameworks